 What Is Christmas Crack?

 So, just what is it?
-Christmas crack is a sweet toffee sandwiched in between crackers (hence, crackle, or crack), and chocolate.
+Christmas crack is a sweet toffee sandwiched in between crackers (hence, crackle, or crack) and chocolate.
 It is basically a life hack method of making a salty sweet treat when you don’t want to get too involved with baking or making a lot of components from scratch.
-It’s simile to bark, brittle, and brickle.
+It’s similar to bark, brittle, and brickle.

 French Bull 19-inch Rectangular Platter, $19.99 on Amazon

 Serve your homemade treats on the perfect platter.

 How Do You Make Christmas Crack?